Jobs

 # Show specific agent statusherdctl status <agent-name>Cancelling Jobs

-Section titled “Cancelling Jobs”# Cancel a running jobherdctl cancel <job-id>Session Resume
+Section titled “Cancelling Jobs”# Cancel a running job (prompts for confirmation)herdctl cancel <job-id>

 Section titled “Session Resume”Jobs store their Claude session ID, enabling resume after interruption.
 This is useful when: